Back to Blog Listing

 Director

-Steve Sempier serves as Mississippi-Alabama Sea Grant's director.
-Steve joined MASGC in 2007 and became director in 2026.
-As director, he provides overall leadership and management for all MASGC...
+Steve Sempier serves as the director of the Mississippi-Alabama Sea Grant Consortium (MASGC).
+He joined MASGC in 2007 and became director in 2026.
+As director, he provides overall leadership and...
 Read more

 Catch the latest blogs!